laiszig/springboot-studies/mynotes.md

-##TOFIX
+##fix
-still having problems with the database tab and finding the schemas of the db
+still having problems connecting to the database tab and finding the schemas of the db